-• Be punctual; call ahead if you’re delayed for any reason.
+• Be punctual and call ahead if you are delayed for any reason.

-• Dress in business conservative style, unless you’ve been advised otherwise.
+• Dress in business conservative style, unless you have been advised otherwise.

 • Show energy and interest.

-• Be ready to answer questions that demand thoughtful answers.
+• Be ready to ask and answer questions that demand thoughtful answers.

-Before you come in for your interview(s), do some research about the firm.
+Before you come in for your interview(s), do some research on the firm.
 Consider where the associates and partners went to law school.
-Look at web sites of competitive firms locally and in cities of similar size at some distance.
-If possible, learn about the firm’s clients—it gives you an indication of the kind of work the firm does.
+Look at web sites of competitive firms locally and in cities of similar size.
+If possible, learn about the firm’s clients — it gives you an indication of the kind of work the firm does.

-In addition to learning before your interview, you’ll want to come away with answers to these questions from your interview
+In addition to conducting research before your interview, you’ll want to come away with answers to these questions from your interview.

 • How is the summer program structured?